 8. Is there a lot of anti-Semitism on campus?

 No!
 We don’t know of many incidents in the past nine or ten years.
 Any incidents that have surfaced have been dealt with quickly and effectively by the university.
 IU does a great job at diversity education and is constantly working to educate not only the students, but the faculty, professors and administration, so that everyone will be sensitive to the various cultures on campus.
 Hillel is a leader on campus in diversity education, and provides an exceptional source of education for the campus community with regards to Judaism and its customs.

 9. What is a Discover Hillel card?

-Although we consider all Jewish students at IU as “members” of Hillel, the DH card enables students to further support Hillel and offers some exciting benefits to students including free High Holiday meals, discounted Passover meals and more.
+Although we consider all Jewish students at IU as “members” of Hillel, the DH card enables students to further support Hillel and offers some exciting benefits to students including free High Holiday meals, FREE Monday night Deli Nights and more.
 Click here to purchase a DH card.

 10. Is there kosher food on campus?